MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/Deploy.md

 ## Deploy the architecture through Azure Portal by using pre-configured Azure Deployment

+> **Warning**
+> This template also deploys an Azure Compute Instance with a default size (Standard_F8s_v2), a region (East US) and node count (min 0, max 5) inside the Azure Machine Learning Workspace.
+Make sure that your Subscription and the quotas allow for this type of compute.
+If not, you will have to click on "Edit Template" and "Edit Parameters", prior to submitting the deployment.

 > **Note**
 > Estimated time to complete the steps is between 12 and 15 minutes.
 The longest phase is the Deployment to Azure.